 an individual may have multiple consecutive extensions due to further grants of extensions (or, in limited circumstances, via switching to a different Tier)

-all applications for extensions, not just first applications, are included in the data provided; this is due to the complicated and time consuming nature of linking together different applications made by the same person and it is assumed that this does not affect the distribution
+all applications for extensions, not just first applications, are included in the data provided; this is due to the complicated and time-consuming nature of linking together different applications made by the same person and it is assumed that this does not affect the distribution

 Certificates of Sponsorship (CoS)

 The CoS contains two addresses: one for the employer (place of work) and one for the headquarters of the sponsoring organisation.
-Each sponsor is assigned a certain number of certificates (by Tier) which they can distribute to potential migrants.
+Each sponsor is assigned a certain number of certificates (by Tier), which they can distribute to potential migrants.
 The issues with this system for the purposes of the STIM methodology are:

-applicants can have multiple certificates assigned to them either concurrently or consecutively, however, only in relatively rare cases would more than one be ‘used’ simultaneously; since this methodology uses “used” CoS data, this is unlikely to have a substantial impact
+applicants can have multiple certificates assigned to them either concurrently or consecutively, however, only in relatively rare cases would more than one be “used” simultaneously; since this methodology uses “used” CoS data, this is unlikely to have a substantial impact

 We use applications for extensions of leave to remain from non-EEA nationals to distribute the non-EEA part of the short-term immigration for work estimate from the IPS.
 The length of the extension is used to separate out short-term migrant workers from the extensions data.

 For non-EEA short-term workers outside of London local authorities, the average of the distributions from the CoS and extensions datasets has been used to distribute to local authority level.
-This is because using the average of the two sources smoothes out any outliers in the CoS data (due to its basis on work address) and any outliers in the extensions data (due to its basis on applications from individuals already in the country).
+This is because using the average of the two sources smooths out any outliers in the CoS data (due to its basis on work address) and any outliers in the extensions data (due to its basis on applications from individuals already in the country).
 London is treated differently because it has a lower percentage of people living and working in the same local authority compared with the rest of the country.
 Using the CoS data, based on work address, in London, even in combination with the extensions data, does not give a plausible distribution.
 The distribution taken from the extensions data is therefore used to distribute non-EEA short-term migrant workers within London.

 The EU2 refers to Bulgaria and Romania, which joined the EU in January 2007.

 The rest of the EEA includes all other EEA member countries.
 Of these only Iceland, Liechtenstein and Norway are not also members of the EU.
-Switzerland is also included in this group because, although not a member of the EEA, it is part of the Schengen zone and its citizens have the same right of travel into the UK as EEA citizens and thus behave in a similar manner.
+Switzerland is also included in this group because, although not a member of the EEA, it is part of the Schengen zone and its citizens have the same right of travel into the UK as EEA citizens and so behave in a similar manner.

 The WRS was a scheme with which EU8 nationals needed to register if they wished to take up employment in the UK.
 It ran between 2004 and 2011.
 Self-employed workers did not need to register with the WRS.